megumi-mori/SimplyFire-beta/README.md

 # PyMini

 update log
+- need:
+  - baseline take in to account decay extrapolation of previous mini
 - Dec 12 2021:
   - during auto, appending each new mini to dataframe was taking too much time
     - make list, append the set at the end to save time